 The charming cobble stoned square, Lilla Torg, is perfect for lunch and a nice coffee afterwards while enjoying the atmosphere and people watching.
 Lilla Torg is not the oldest square in Malmo, as it was built just after its neighbor, Stortorget.

-On the other side of the square, you find Apoteket Lejonet, one of Sweden’s best preserved functioning pharmacy’s from the 1900’s.
+On the other side of the square, you find Apoteket Lejonet, one of Sweden’s best preserved functioning pharmacies from the 1900s.

-The 190 meter tall Turning Torso has become one of Malmo’s most recognized landmarks.
-And this, despite the fact that it’s a residential building and doesn’t have a observation deck open for tourists to see the city views.
+The 190-meter-tall Turning Torso has become one of Malmo’s most recognized landmarks.
+And this, despite the fact that it’s a residential building and doesn’t have an observation deck open for tourists to see the city views.

 If you have time, head to Riberborgstranden, Malmo’s stunning long beach for the best views of Turning Torso.
 It’s a wonderful beach to go for a stroll and breathe in the fresh sea breeze.